 The White House, Washington, D.C.

-“The time has come to quite screwing around people,” Timothy Rowland declared testily to the assembled department heads seated around the cabinet room’s conference table.
+“The time has come to quit screwing around people,” Timothy Rowland declared testily to the assembled department heads seated around the cabinet room’s conference table.
 “We meet with the President in two hours.
 When we do, he expects to hear options, viable options from each and every one one of you.
 Is that clear?”

-In making this last point, he intentionally focused his full attention on the Admiral James Kincaid, Chairman of the Joint Chiefs of Staff who made no effort to check the distain he felt for Rowland.
-That alone was enough to warn Rowland he would meet with fierce resistance from uniformed members of the Armed Forces if they were they ordered to send troops up against a man Rowland had been informed they still considered one of their own.
+In making this last point, he intentionally focused his full attention on the Admiral James Kincaid, Chairman of the Joint Chiefs of Staff who made no effort to check the disdain he felt for Rowland.
+That alone was enough to warn Rowland he would meet with fierce resistance from uniformed members of the armed forces if they were ordered to send troops up against a man Rowland had been informed they still considered one of their own.

 Well aware of the animosity Kincaid had for Rowland, a dangerous state of affairs that could degenerate into a public row between the White House and the Joint Chiefs, Paul Hayes, the Secretary of Defense, buttonholed Rowland as he was leaving the situation room at the conclusion of the meeting.
 “Don’t push them,” he warned the President’s chief of staff.